paldhous/ucsc/2017/investigative-policy/md_raw/nonprofits-people.md

 ![](img/nonprofits_people_2.jpg)

 The `Tax Documents (Form 990s)` tab should have links to 990-EO and 990-T documents going back over 15 years.
-More recent ones should habe searchable **Raw text**, although there is a delay between the documents being posted and the raw text being made available.
+More recent ones should have searchable **Raw text**, although there is a delay between the documents being posted and the raw text being made available.
 (You can also download the scanned PDFs and search them directly in a PDF viewer such as Adobe Acrobat or Preview.)

 When CitizenAudit launched, it was entirely free.
 It has now become self-supporting, which means that after [40 searches or page views](https://www.citizenaudit.org/pages/faq/) from a particular IP address, you will be asked to sign up for a [paid account](https://www.citizenaudit.org/accounts/signup/).
 This limits its utility, however if you have a project for which you need to gather alot of information on non-profits, and particularly if you need to look at how money passes from one to another, buying a 30-day pass for $99 may be a worthwhile option.
 The full **Funders and Grantees** section, which lists organizations giving and receiving money to the non-profit in question, is only available with a paid account.